Phase-Field Methods for Spectral Shape and Topology Optimization: Sharp Interface Asymptotics for the Dirichlet Case

 Now, the goal is to show $\Gamma$-convergence of the cost functionals as this yields that a subsequence of minimizers $\ie{\varphi}$ of $\ee{J}$ converges in $L^1(\Omega)$ to a minimizer of $J^0$.
 In this sense, the diffuse interface optimization problem can be regarded as an approximation of the sharp interface optimization problem.

 In our previous considerations, we needed to impose the rate condition

 in order to show the desired properties such as the convergence of the eigenvalues as $\varepsilon\to 0$.
 However, to obtain a true unconditional $\Gamma$-convergence result, we do not want to impose such an additional assumption on our sequence of minimizers.

-Indeed, the outcome of the theorems we will establish in this section will be the following.
-For a general cost functional, we need to impose the rate condition \eqref{COND:RATE} in order to show convergence of minimizing phase-fields to a minimizer of the sharp interface problem.
-However, for more specific (but still rather general) choices of the function $\Psi$ appearing in the cost functionals, we are indeed able to establish the $\Gamma$-convergence of the cost functionals \emph{without} having to impose the rate condition.

-We start by proving the convergence of general cost functionals on the supposition that the rate condition \eqref{COND:RATE} holds.
+The $\liminf$ inequality can be shown for general cost functionals, i.e., for $\Psi$ fulfilling only the current assumptions.
+Furthermore, the proof does not rely on the continuity of eigenvalues when passing from diffuse to sharp interfaces.
+Therefore, no rate condition needs to be assumed.